myoluk/virtual-paint/README.md

 ### :rocket: Discrete Writing
 :white_check_mark: _There is a small trick.
-Flip the other side of the tracked object to write discretely.
-This way the marker will not be detected._
+Flip the other side of the tracked object to write discretely._

 :white_check_mark: _Press 'Q' to exit._